vandot/lodns/README.md

 ## Configuration
 lodns comes preconfigured for all supported platforms to act as a secondary DNS server quired only for `.lo` domain.

-On MacOS and Linux you have to run with `sudo` to be able to configure the system
+On MacOS and Linux and to be able to configure the system provide sudo password when asked
 ```
-sudo lodns install
+lodns install
 ```
 On Windows run inside elevated command prompt or Powershell
 ```